Clouds on the Horizon

 "Clouds on the Horizon" is the 20th and penultimate episode of the second season of the American animated television series The Owl House.
 In the episode, the Covens Against the Throne try to find a way to stop the Day of Unity, which would essentially kill all life on the Boiling Isles.
 The plan follows Eda Clawthorne taking over Raine Whispers' place as Bard Coven Head, while Luz and her friends try to stop Abomaton production.

 The episode premiered on May 21, 2022 on Disney Channel and garnered 0.34 million viewers when it premiered.

-The episode would feature the first same-sex kiss in a Disney show, between two of the main characters, Luz Noceda and Amity Blight.
+The episode received critical attention for featuring the first same-sex kiss in a Disney property, between two of the main characters, Luz Noceda and Amity Blight.

 Plot

 As Emperor Belos is preparing a portal to the Human Realm, the Collector wonders if it has changed since Belos has left it and mocks him for barely being able to keep his human form.
 After Belos tries and fails to attack him, the Collector complains that the emperor had not kept with his promises.
 Belos tells him to be patient, as the Day of Unity will begin soon.

 Meanwhile, Alador worries about the consequences of the increased supply of Abomatons to Belos, but Odalia brushes the worries off.
 At the same time, Amity, Edric, and Emira try to sneak out of Blight Manor, their house to try and sabotage Abomaton production.
-However, Edric and Emira are caught by an Abomation for trying to burn down one of the abomination factories, and Odalia eventually grounds the aforementioned three.
+However, Edric and Emira are caught by an Abomaton for trying to burn down one of the abomination factories, and Odalia eventually grounds the aforementioned three.

 At the Covens Against the Throne's (CAT) hideout, the crew try and figure out how to stop the Day of Unity within 24 hours, where Belos would use a draining spell to exterminate all life on the Boiling Isles.
 Eda Clawthorne brings up that while the spell can't be stopped, it can be stopped through warping the spell itself.
 Eda comes up with the plan to replace Raine Whispers as Bard Coven Head, but is worried that she would have to gain a sigil.
 In the process, Luz Noceda completes a palisman, which she carves into an egg, wanting the palisman to decide its own future.

 The CAT crew board an airship to see Willow Park, Gus Porter, and Hunter.
 Hunter, who is ordered to protect Luz from orders from his mentor Darius Deamonne, tells Luz not to tell Willow and Gus that he is a Grimwalker.
 Afterwards, the group arrives at Blight Manor to see Amity.
 Luz meets Amity in the latter's room and share a romantic moment together, with Luz promising a peaceful date in the future and Amity reaching in for a kiss afterwards.